MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 Kiosk mode is a feature where you can control which applications are shown in start menu when a user signs-in to HoloLens.
 There are 2 supported scenarios:

 1. **Single app kiosk mode** – No start menu is displayed, and a single app is launched automatically, when user signs in. <br> *Example uses*: A device that runs only a Dynamics 365 Guide for new employees.
 A device that runs only a custom app.
-2. **Multiple app kiosk mode** – Start menu shows only those applications which were set in kiosk configuration for that user, when that user signs in.
+2. **Multiple app kiosk mode** – Start menu shows only those applications, which were set in kiosk configuration for that user, when that user signs in.
 An app can be chosen to automatically launch if desired. <br> *Example uses*: A device that runs both Guides and Remote Assistance for a range of employees.
 A device that runs a custom app, and allows the Settings app to change Wi-fi and settings per environment changes.

 > [!IMPORTANT]
 > Kiosk mode determines which apps are available when a user signs in to the device.
 However, kiosk mode is not a security method.
 It does not stop an "allowed" app from opening another app that is not allowed.
 In order to block apps or processes from opening, use [Windows Defender Application Control (WDAC) CSP](/windows/client-management/mdm/applicationcontrol-csp) to create appropriate policies.